 When one of Bartlesville hog farmer Lonnie Hoelscher’s part-time employees returned three weeks ago from a missionary trip to Mexico, Hoelscher gave him some bad news: He wouldn’t be allowed to step foot on the sow and baby pig farm.

+No time for inspectionsDespite the concern, pork and agriculture officials contend it isn’t time for federal inspectors to visit the nation’s self-regulated hog farms.
+"No. Absolutely not,” Lindsey said.
+More people tromping into the farms brings the risk of transmitting pig diseases, he said.
+Lindsey said farms are limiting visitors and telling workers to stay home if they appear ill or have ill family members.
 Tyson Foods, one of the large companies that contract with some of the 15,000 Oklahoma pig farm workers, said in a statement, "Inspections by outside regulators are unnecessary when we already have the expertise and experience available to address animal health issues that arise.

 ONLINEInformation and resources News and resources dealing with flu, pneumonia and allergy issues, including more information on the swine flu investigation and a timeline of human flu pandemics. knowit.newsok.com/flu/